About Sno-Isle TECH

 High School Credits

 Sno-Isle TECH students complete graduation requirements at their sending high school.
-Students earn 1.5 elective credits each semester.
+Students earn 1.5 elective, CTE, or equivalency credits each semester.

 Many Sno-Isle TECH programs offer academic equivalency credit opportunities.
-Students may receive more information on equivalency credit opportunities from their sending school counselor.
+Students should check with their sending school to determine local eligibility.

-Anyone planning to receive college credit for a Sno-Isle TECH course must check with the Sno-Isle TECH instructor.
+Anyone planning to earn college credit for a Sno-Isle TECH course must check with the Sno-Isle TECH instructor.

 - Complete our online application

-- Your counselor will attach your most recent transcript to the application and send it to us
+- Your counselor will attach your educational records to the application and send it to us

 - An interview will be scheduled with the program instructor